tommy3001/blog_project3001_org/introhdf.rst

     W1.edit()
     f1=h5.File(W1.fname)

-The second line the initalisation for our guidata module.
-In line 9 and 10 there is our object for our first window.
+The second line the initialisation for our guidata module.
+In line 4 and 5 there is our object for our first window.
 The class `ParameterSet1` inherits from `DataSet`, a guidata object.
 Our first window consists of a file open dialog.
 So all we need for that is the call of the `FileOpenItem()` function.
 The first parameter is the window title, the second is our file format of choice and the third is a default chosen file. `W1.edit()` starts the window and the last line is opening our chosen file name with our hdf5 lib.

+Here the result:

 .. image:: _static/hdf5/1.png

 .. code-block:: python